archway-warp/warp-cli/README.md

 Please keep in mind that at this early stage plans can still change quite a lot, depending on what features are needed the most.
 This is more of a guideline at the moment.

 - Improve the user experience - fix bugs and eliminate/decrease awkward wait times
+- Implement contract migration mechanism as an optional or default behavior for `warp deploy` - priotity
 - Add support for scaffolding various frontend templates
-- Add support for templates in general - contractt templates for different versions of `cosmwasm`, or preconfigured SNIP standard contracts (`warp new main_token -t snip20-staking`?)
+- Add support for templates in general - contractt templates for different versions of `cosmwasm`, or preconfigured CW standard contracts (`warp new main_token -t cw20-staking`?)
 - Find out a way to automate schema generation for contract messages as much as possible
 - Make interfacing with dockerized `localsecret` less verbose - `docker exec -it secretdev secret cli blah blah`
 - Write a proper documentation
-- Automate the `localsecret` node configuration to reduce block time for testing purposes
+- Automate the `archwayd` node configuration to reduce block time for testing purposes
-- Possibly remove the dependency on locally installed `secretcli` for a more 'portable' setup that works out of the box
+- Possibly remove the dependency on locally installed `archwayd` for a more 'portable' setup that works out of the box

-#TODO: Actually write down a detailed roadmap